tablexi/nucore-open/doc/HOWTO_forks.md

 `git remote add upstream git@github.com:tablexi/nucore-open.git` (You should only need to do this once.)

+Create a new branch with the name `latest_from_open_YYYYMMDD` (reflecting the current date).

 Whenever you want to bring the latest changes from open/master into your branch:

 ```
 git fetch upstream
 git merge upstream/master
 ```

+Push up your new branch, and run [this shell script](https://gist.github.com/drench/5bec9926fc4c3591ad73f5cb51dc8ec5) which generates a helpful description you can copy/paste into your PR; it contains the commit messages and links to the merged branches since the last merge from open.

 # Bringing changes on your fork into Open